aloksagar11/googleclone/README.md

 ## Installation

-To set up DZinestore on your local machine, follow these steps:
+To set up Google Clone on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/aloksagar11/googleclone.git`
 2. Navigate to the project directory: `cd googleclone`